Jestefano/competitive-programming/week-11/Tutorial.md

 This week we focus on DP on trees.
 The main tutorial is the following:
 - https://codeforces.com/blog/entry/20935
+We also focus on Huffman encoding.
+- We still need resoruces

 This are problems from VplanetCoding:
 - http://www.usaco.org/index.php?page=viewproblem2&cpid=766